 For example, for CC3200, a configuration structure of type PowerCC3200_Config needs to be declared for the application.
 This structure and its elements are defined in PowerCC3200.h.
-The structure is typically declared in the TI-RTOS Board file.
+The structure is typically declared in the device-specific file included by the TI-RTOS Board.h file, which in this case is CC3200_LAUNCHXL.c.
 If this structure is not included in the application, the application will fail to link.